-The allied health assistance program will train you to assist patients with their rehabilitation exercises including physiotherapy, occupational therapy, podiatry and/or aquatic physiotherapy.
+The allied health assistance program will train you to assist patients with their rehabilitation exercises including physiotherapy, occupational therapy, foot hygiene, dysphagia and nutrition.

-You'll work alongside health professionals such as physiotherapists, occupational therapists, podiatrists and aquatic physiotherapists to facilitate rehabilitation and to encourage optimal health.
+You'll work alongside health professionals such as physiotherapists, occupational therapists, podiatrists, speech pathologists and nutritionists to facilitate rehabilitation and to encourage optimal health.

-As part of the program, you’ll specialise in physiotherapy and occupational therapy and can choose electives in either podiatry or aquatic physiotherapy.
+As part of the program, you’ll specialise in physiotherapy and occupational therapy and will have basic knowledge in dysphagia, foot hygiene and nutrition..

-Allied health workers assist patients carrying out routine physiotherapy or hydrotherapy exercises in groups or individually.
+Allied health workers assist patients carrying out routine physiotherapy exercises in groups or individually.

 Other roles include helping to implement general care and assisting with ongoing therapy, as well as working with patients in recreational and leisure activities.

 Allied health assistants also support the training of people with disabilities to care for themselves and develop independent living skills.

 Work is not limited to hospitals.
 Allied health assistants can also find employment in community health, rehabilitation centres or via home and special needs school visits.

 Full-time (Semester 1 intake)